fathima tabasum

 Reinstatement

-The process of restoring a lapsed policy by paying the overdue premiums and meeting other requirements.
+Restoring a lapsed policy by paying the overdue premiums and meeting other requirements.

 FAQs about Term Insurance Policy in India

-Is there an age limit to buying a term insurance plan?
+Is there an age limit to buying a Term Insurance Plan?

 up-arrow